TheWilsonGlobal/TaskCenter/replit.md

 - June 20, 2025.
 Removed Script Source and Custom Script fields from Profile system - updated database schema, storage layer, and UI components
 - June 20, 2025.
 Updated Edit Profile popup to replace "Advanced" tab with "Custom Field" tab featuring dedicated JSON editor with syntax highlighting
 - June 20, 2025.
 Implemented comprehensive JavaScript syntax highlighting for Script Source Code editor with color-coded keywords, strings, comments, functions, and operators
 - June 20, 2025.
-Enhanced all table screens (Tasks, Workers, Profiles, Scripts) with row selection - users can now click anywhere on a table row to edit that item instead of using Edit buttons
+Enhanced all table screens (Tasks, Workers, Profiles, Scripts) with row selection - users can now click anywhere on a table row to edit that item instead of using Edit buttons (later removed per user request)
 - June 20, 2025.
 Updated Tasks API endpoints to return customField in profiles as proper JSON format instead of raw strings for better data structure and frontend consumption

 ## User Preferences